simplifyme7/Simply/README.md

 2. Run `SimplyAIBot.py`
 ```
 python SimplyAIBot.py
 ```

 ## Commands

-- **Activate Simply**: Mention or reply to Simply to activate it.
+- **Activate Simply**: Mention or reply to activate Simply.
 History only works with pure text input.
 - `/reset` Resets and clears the user chat history with Simply.
 History automatically resets after reaching the `MAX_HISTORY`.
 - `/info` Provides basic info and description about Simply.
 - `/classification` Describes the classification of grades scored by Simply.